 Storing Winter Squashes.
 It is recommended that you leave a couple of inches of stalk attached when you remove the squash from the parent plant.
 Wipe each squash with a cloth which has been soaked in a weak bleach solution, paying particular attention to the point where the stalk is attached to the squash and to the underside where the flower was originally, as these are the places where rot is most likely to set in.
 Ideally, place the squashes on a sunny window ledge, conservatory or greenhouse for two weeks, turning them 180 degrees every other day.
 This process will help to harden the skin and hopefully lengthen their keeping qualities.
 Store the squashes in a cool place, e.g. a shed or garage.
 Beware that they do not like sub-zero temperatures, and so you may need to bring them into the house during any particularly cold spells when the temperature is around zero or lower during the day.
 Butternut squashes can keep until January, possibly February.
 Other types of winter squash can keep longer.
 I have eaten some in May.

 Cultivating asparagus requires patience in the early years.
 It can be grown from seed, but I am only aware of one plot holder who has chosen that route.
 The majority purchase one year old crowns in early spring.
 Thorough soil preparation is recommended, i.e. incorporating lots of manure or other organic material before planting the crowns.
 See this RHS article for general advice.
 Do not pick any asparagus in the first year.
 The plants need time to build up their strength.
 Cut the foliage down to ground level in late autumn when the plants have died down, Pick a modest amount of asparagus the next year for (say) three weeks.
 From the following year onwards you can gorge yourself on the crop for six weeks each spring.
-But no longer .. remember that the plants will still need time to recover for the next season.
+But no longer .. remember that the plants will still need time to recover for the following season.
 A mulch every winter or every other winter will be appreciated by the plants.
-If you look after your asparagus, the bed will last for twenty years.
+If you look after your asparagus, the bed can last for twenty years.

 Blackfly can be a problem on beans (broad, french and runners).
-Autumn sown broad beans are likely to suffer less than spring sown broad beans.
+Autumn-sown broad beans are likely to suffer less than spring sown broad beans.
 The usual recommendation is to pinch the tops out of broad bean plants as soon as any blackfly is spotted.
 Ants are often the villains on french and runner beans.
 They farm the blackfly – wanting their honey-like secretions.
 The first step is to deter the ants.
 One approach is to apply a little ant powder to the base of any bean plant that ants are seen on.
 Blackfly can be rubbed out (between finger and thumb) early in the season (June) before there are too many of them.
 Companion planting is another technique.
 Some plot holders plant marigolds around the beans.
 The smell can deter the blackfly.
 If all else fails, you can use an insecticide.
 Pay close attention to the instructions on the tin, e.g. how many days between spraying and picking beans.
 Ideally, try to use any insecticide well before any beans are ready to be picked and just live with any residual blackfly that may subsequently appear.

 Flowering Rhubarb has been a feature this spring (2017).
 The very dry conditions have obviously stressed the plants, encouraging them to reproduce.
 This is more likely to occur on young plants.
 It is important that the flowers are removed as soon as possible, otherwise the plants will simply throw their energy into reproducing rather than producing stalks.

 Frost damage.
 A number of new plot holders have asked about the timing of sowing / planting, having experienced frost damage, most notably on early potatoes.
 Frosts can occur anytime up to the end of May.
 Having said that, there was one year when we had a frost in early June!
 Potatoes will recover from frost damage but they may lose some of their overall productivity.
-They should ideally be covered with earth when the foliage appears.
+They should ideally be earthed up when the foliage appears.
 This will protect the plant from getting frost damage.
 Continue this process as the plant grows until you reach the point where earthing up is no longer possible.
-If frost is still forecast then you can cover with fleece to provide a degree of protection.
+If frost is still forecast then you can cover with horticultural fleece to provide a degree of protection.